-Once we have started thinking about what we can show by making additional assumptions, nothing stops us from posing the question of what we could show if we were to make even more assumptions.
+Once we have started thinking about what we can show by making additional assumptions, nothing stops us from posing the question of what we could show if we were to make even more assumptions?
 This might motivate us to introduce a subproof within a subproof.
-Here is an example which only uses the rules of proof that we have considered so far:
+Here is an example using only the rules which we have considered so far: